Rip Cord (G.I. Joe): Resolute

 Ripcord appears in G.I.
-Joe: Resolute, he was along the joes present when looking at footage of the destruction of Moscow cause by Cobra's particle weapon.
+Joe: Resolute where he is an African American, he was along the joes present when looking at footage of the destruction of Moscow cause by Cobra's particle weapon.
 He, Duke, and Scarlett head to a missile facility control by Zartan in Sierra Gordo.
 Duke and Scarlett enter it and kill Zartan, then rescue the two before the facility blew up.

 Renegades

 Ripcord first appears in the G.I.
 Joe: Renegades episode "The Descent".
-Ripcord is African American in this series.
+Like the Resolute series, Ripcord is African American in this series.
 In this show, he was one of four rookies, along with Duke, Tunnel Rat, and Roadblock, chosen by Lady Jaye to investigate the Cobra Pharmaceutical Plant under the command of Scarlett.
 They discover Cobra's new top secret weapon, the Bio-Vipers, being created by Doctor Mindbender.
 He is supposedly killed in an explosion with Bio-Vipers who caught him during the escape from the secret lab after they set the bomb.

 In the episode "Prodigal," the Joes - upon infiltrating a Cobra Medical Facility - discover that Ripcord is the "Patient X" that was used as a test subject for the creation of the Anaconda Strain virus.
 Following a brief amnesia, the Joes try to get Ripcord out of there, and work to help Ripcord regain his memories.
 Ripcord doesn't even know how he got out of the explosion.
 It was soon discovered that Ripcord had been converted into a Bio-Viper while evading a Cobra Drone in the Coyote.
 When the Cobra Drone was destroyed, Ripcord returned to normal.
 Scarlett spots a control chip in Ripcord's head and wonders what happened, as Scarlett plans to turn Ripcord over to General Abernathy.
 Flint, Lady Jaye, and Wild Bill arrive and are unaware of what happened to Ripcord.
 Just then some Cobra Drones arrive, causing the Joes to try to shoot them down.
 Cobra Commander then uses the control chip to turn Ripcord into a Bio-Viper, breaking free from Flint's chopper and knocking out Flint in the process.
 The Bio-Viper Ripcord then attacks Duke, who tries to get Ripcord to fight the control.
 Ripcord states that he can't control it and takes the blast from Flint's chopper.
 A flashback by Ripcord reveals that Doctor Mindbender used him as a test subject for a Bio-Viper/human hybrid in Cobra Commander's plans for immortality.
 Upon fighting the control chip, Ripcord rejoins the Joes.
 Cobra Commander then plans to have his men recover Ripcord alive and intact.